esentri/domainlifecycles/readme_building_blocks.md

 ### Implementation suggestions with NitroX DLC

-+ ReadModels require implementing `nitrox.dlc.domain.types.ReadModel`.
++ ReadModels require implementing `io.domainlifecycles.domain.types.ReadModel`.
 + ReadModels should be implemented immutable (like ValueObjects).
 We suggest using Java records.
 + Make sure ReadModels are not used in write operations.